 (-023) 30-Day Compliance Filing (Revised COSA).
 As directed in the Mystic I Order on Remand, Mystic filed, on April 27, 2023, an amended COSA to reinstate the previous revenue sharing mechanism.
 An effective date of June 1, 2022 was requested.
-Comments on the 30-Day Compliance Filing are due on or before May 18, 2023.
+Comments on the 30-Day Compliance Filing were due on or before May 18, 2023; none were filed.
+The 30-Day Compliance Filing is pending before the FERC.

 (-022) First CapEx Info.
 Filing Settlement Agreement Interim Rate Implementation.
 As previously reported, on March 27, 2023, Acting Chief ALJ Satten granted Mystic's request to implement the settlement rates on an interim basis, effective as of June 1, 2022.
-The interim rates will remain in effect pending FERC action on the First CapEx Settlement Agreement (-021).47
+The interim rates will remain in effect pending FERC action on the First CapEx Settlement Agreement (-021).